eco-richard/DulyNoted/README.md

 flask seed all
 ```

-Then start the backend server using the `flask run` command (the server runs on localhost:5000, so if that port is in use, the command `flask run -p PORT_NUMBER`)
+Then start the backend server using the `flask run` command (the server runs on localhost:5000, so if that port is in use, the command `flask run -p PORT_NUMBER` to run on a different port)

 Then change directory to `react-app` and run `npm install` to install the node packages and then `npm start` to start the development server.